-Table 6: Levels of Evidence on Health Benefits for the Proposed Vitamin and Mineral Additions
+Table 6: Levels of Evidence on Health Benefits

 Level of Evidence Vitamins and Minerals Meeting the Evidence Level Category

-А Thiamin, niacin, biotin, pantothenic acid, copper, manganese, and molybdenum.
+A Thiamin, niacin, biotin, pantothenic acid, copper, manganese, and

+molybdenum.

 0 Vitamin B 12

-1 Vitamin C, β -carotene, phosphorus
+1 Vitamin C, β-carotene, phosphorus

 2 Chromium

 3 None

 4 None

-2.5 Summary of the Nutrition and Health Need Assessment
+2.5 Outcomes of the Nutrition and Health Need Assessment

-The Applicant has requested the addition of 24 vitamins and minerals to FB.
+The Applicant has requested the addition of 24 vitamins and minerals to formulated beverages.
 Of these 24 vitamins and minerals the following assessments of nutrition and health need (inadequacy, deficiency and health benefit) have been made: